potatowire/potatowire.github.io/_posts/tbd-adjacent-possible.md

 caption:
 published: false
 ---

+I make an effort to maximize the number of high-quality inputs to my mind, but I don't make a particular effort to plan the inputs.
+Instead, I select from a pool of podcasts or book lists as the mood strikes me.
+In general, the only thing I try to really minimize is time watching television, movies, or video games.[^1] I previously tried to build a deliberate course of study, but then I read [Where Good Ideas Come From]() by {}.

 Sometime in the late 1870s, a Parisian obstetrician named Stephane Tarnier took a day off from his work at Maternité de Paris, the lying-in hospital for the city’s poor women, and paid a visit to the nearby Paris Zoo.
 Wandering past the elephants and reptiles and classical gardens of the zoo’s home inside the Jardin des Plantes, Tarnier stumbled across an exhibit of chicken incubators.
 Seeing the hatchlings totter about in the incubator’s warm enclosure triggered an association in his head, and before long he had hired Odile Martin, the zoo’s poultry raiser, to construct a device that would perform a similar function for human newborns

 http://a.co/7qXMdrL